About the Site

 Like any source of information, this website should be used with care.
 We cannot accept liability for any problems or losses which may arise as a result of information provided by this website to yourself or to others.
 This is also true for information provided in emails owned by this website, on official Motorway Services Online social media pages and on any other publications made by this website or in this website's name.
 Any source of information other than those four listed should not be assumed to be endorsed by us even if the source claims otherwise.
 Links to third party resources are provided for the reader's benefit but we cannot be held responsible for those websites' content.
 Our own visitor contributions are monitored but may not have been verified at the time of reading.

 If you believe that this website is carrying incorrect or other information that it shouldn't be hosting, please get in touch.
 We act to address any such issues as soon as possible.
-In particular, we are keen to work with the providers of facilities to address any concerns you may have.
+In particular, we are keen to work with the providers of facilities to address any concerns you may have - our guide may be of interest.

 Finally, if you have any queries, don't hesitate to contact us.